iLVL-Key/FFXI/addons/leaderboard/readme.md

   - Flood delay per player so that individuals can't spam commands and lock others out.
 - Automatic data recovery.
 If you crash or disconnect, all scores are saved and it picks back up right where it left off.
 - Tracks every players scores individually.
 Allows any player in the group to get a report with only their own scores for each board.
-- Tracks the number of "9's" a player has hit.
+- Tracks the number of "nines" a player has hit.
 - Duplicate scores are ordered by who hit the number first.
 - All major settings can be changed via commands in-game, no need to modify the settings file (although you still can of course).